 including local spin degrees of freedom.
 That is to say, the Hamiltonian is treated as a long-ranged fermionic model on a one-dimensional line equipped with a given ordering.

-\emph{Methods.} We optimize the single particle basis in conjunction with the MPS tensors withing multiple successive mode transformation iterations.
-In our implementation, a single mode transformation iteration consists of a full forward and backward DMRG sweep without basis rotations using the dynamically extended active space (DEAS) procedure \cite{Legeza-2003b,Szalay-2015}, which is followed by some number of additional sweeps with local mode transformations that adapt the single particle basis (compare Refs.~\cite{PhysRevLett.117.210402,phd}) that also rotate the couplings in the Hamiltonian to general couplings $t_{i,j}^\prime$ and $v_{i,j,k,l}^\prime$.
-At the end of the last sweep, for the symmetric super-block configuration, we have calculated the site entropies $s_i$, the two-site mutual information, $I_{i,j}=s_i+s_j-s_{i,j}$, the one-particle reduced density matrix, $\onerdm$, and the occupation number distribution $\langle n_i\rangle$ with $i\in\{1,\ldots , n\}$.
+\emph{Methods.} We optimize the single particle basis in conjunction with the MPS tensors withing multiple successive mode transformation iterations. \je{We refer this prodecure leading to a state-of-the-art variational ground state approximation with one-dimensional tensor networks as an effective dimension reduction in the description of a higher-dimensional fermionic system.} In our implementation, a single mode transformation iteration consists of a full forward and backward DMRG sweep without basis rotations using the \emph{dynamically extended active space (DEAS)} procedure \cite{Legeza-2003b,Szalay-2015}, which is followed by some number of additional sweeps with local mode transformations that adapt the single particle basis (compare Refs.~\cite{PhysRevLett.117.210402,phd}) that also rotate the couplings in the Hamiltonian to general couplings $t_{i,j}^\prime$ and $v_{i,j,k,l}^\prime$.
+At the end of the last sweep, for the symmetric super-block configuration, we have calculated the site entropies $s_i$, the two-site \emph{mutual information} $I_{i,j}=s_i+s_j-s_{i,j}$, the \emph{one-particle reduced density matrix}, $\onerdm$, and the \emph{occupation number distribution} $\langle n_i\rangle$ with $i\in\{1,\ldots , n\}$.
 Here $s_{\rm A}= -{\rm Tr} (\rho_{\rm A} \ln \rho_{\rm A})$ for $A\subset[n]$ is the von-Neumann entropy of the reduced state obtained from a partial trace of the full quantum state.
-The eigenvalues of $\onerdm_{i,j} = \langle c^\dagger_i c_j\rangle$ define the natural occupation (NO) numbers, $\lambda_i$, and its eigenvectors the NO-basis.
+The eigenvalues of $\onerdm_{i,j} = \langle c^\dagger_i c_j\rangle$ define the \emph{natural occupation (NO)} numbers, $\lambda_i$, and its eigenvectors the NO-basis.
 Based on $I_{i,j}$ we have calculated an optimized ordering using the Fiedler-vector approach \cite{OrsQI}, from $\{s_i\}$ a new {complete active space vector} for the DEAS procedure \cite{Legeza-2003b} and from $\langle n_i\rangle$ a new Hartree-Fock configuration.
 These together with the final rotated interaction matrices are all used as inputs for the subsequent mode transformation iteration.